Puma-100/Final-Project/README.md

-# Final-Project
+# Data Mining Final Project Repository

-The core repository for the final project.
+This is the core repository for the final project of the Data Mining Course at Constructor University for Spring 2024.